BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 Finally, as mentioned by Sebastian, you can find the prototype and the source code on Github.

+If you have any questions, please don't hesitate to contact us.

+Sebastian can assist with scientific inquiries and I can help with technical or general inquiries regarding modern software development and machine learning.

 Thank you for your attention.